Experience Design and UX: What It Is and Why Is It Important?

 - Senses: Are you engaging with your customers on multiple dimensions?

-- Relationships: Do your content and design reflect the length and breadth of the relationship you hope to have with your users?
+- Relationships: Does your content and design reflect the length and breadth of the relationship you hope to have with your users?

 - Significance: Does your product make your users feel important, valued, and understood?

-Experience design is user experience on steroids.
+To sum up, Experience design is basically user experience on steroids.
 It’s a holistic understanding of your users beyond the screen.
 It’s your company living up to the beliefs and values important to your customers.

 9 Ways To Put Experience Design Into Practice